 Second, you probably want to arm yourself with some good rubber boots.
 Bees might just go for your exposed feet or ankles if given the chance, so make sure to protect yourself down there too.

-In this case, you will want to get a jacket or a full body suit as well.
+In this case, you will want to get a jacket or a full-body bee suit as well.
 Seasoned beekeepers might only go with a jacket, but a full-body mesh suit is ideal for beginners.
+We have a great article to help you find the best bee suit for you.

 Cotton suits work fine, but they can get super-hot and sweaty, with mesh suits being the far better option, although much pricier too.